 This section should make it clear who within your company is responsible for implementing the policy.
 Managers are usually responsible for implementing the policy in relation to their own teams, though it is often more effective when a senior employee is given overriding responsibility.
 It is good practice to involve all employees in helping to maintain a safer workplace by teaching them how to spot the signs of substance abuse and what to do if they suspect drug or alcohol use by a co-worker.

 This is the part where you can set out exactly what your organisation expects from employees to ensure the workplace is kept a safe environment.
 You should include comment on the circumstances in which disciplinary action could be taken.

 Including safeguards ensures employees are clear on situations that may require an exemption to the policy.
 So, for example, you as an employer recognise that relapses may occur or that absence for treatment will be regarded as normal sickness on the employee’s record.

 It is important to reassure employees that any request for support or identification of a drug or alcohol problem will be treated in strict confidence.

 If you are thinking about implementing or updating a workplace drug and alcohol policy for your business but you’re not sure where to start, then we can provide support and guidance.

 We can help you create a drug and alcohol policy that provides a robust and comprehensive agreement between you and your workforce to promote a safe and drug-free environment.
 In addition to this, we can provide drug awareness training to help you educate your staff on spotting the signs of substance abuse in the workplace.

-If you need help developing your drug and alcohol policy and would like to speak to one of our expert team, please call 01223 941941 or drop us an email.
+If you need help developing your drug and alcohol policy and would like to speak to one of our expert team, please call +44 (0)1223 941941 or Contact Us.